A mathematical theory of super-resolution and two-point resolution: Introduction

 Since the first report of the use of microscopes for observation in the 17th century, optical microscopes have played a central role in helping to untangle complex biological mysteries.
 Numerous scientific advancements and manufacturing innovations over the past three centuries have led to advanced optical microscope designs with significantly improved image quality.
 However, due to the physical nature of wave propagation and diffraction, there is a fundamental diffraction barrier in optical imaging systems which is called the \emph{resolution limit}.
 This resolution limit is one of the most important characteristics of an imaging system.
 In 19th century, Rayleigh \cite{rayleigh1879xxxi} gave a well-known criterion for determining the resolution limit (\emph{Rayleigh's diffraction limit}) for distinguishing two point sources, which is extensively used in optical microscopes for analyzing the resolution.
 The problem to resolve point sources separated below the Rayleigh diffraction limit is then called super-resolution and is commonly known to be very challenging for single snapshot.
 However, Rayleigh's criterion is based on intuitive notions and is more applicable to observations with the human eye.
 It also neglects the effect of the noise in the measurements and the aberrations in the modeling.
 On the other hand, due to the rapid advancement of technologies, modern imaging data is generally captured using intricate imaging techniques and sensitive cameras, and may also be subject to analysis by complex processing algorithms.
 Thus Rayleigh's deterministic resolution criterion is not well adapted to current quantitative imaging techniques, necessitating new and more rigorous definitions of resolution limit with respect to the noise, model and imaging methods \cite{ram2006beyond}.

-Our previous works \cite{liu2021mathematicaloned, liu2021theorylse, liu2021mathematicalhighd, liu2022nearly} have achieved certain success in this respect and enable us to understand the performance of some super-resolution algorithms.
+Our previous works \cite{liu2021mathematicaloned, liu2021theorylse, liu2021mathematicalhighd, liu2023improved} have achieved certain success in this respect and enable us to understand the performance of some super-resolution algorithms.
 Nevertheless, the derived estimates are still lacking enough guiding significance in practice on the possibility of super-resolution.

-In this paper, we present new and direct understandings for the stability of super-resolution problem and substantially improve many estimates to have practical significance.
-Many new facts are disclosed by our results, for instance, it is theoretically demonstrated here that the super-resolution is actually possible.
+In this paper, we introduce new and direct insights into the stability of super-resolution problems and significantly enhance many estimates to have practical significance.
+Our findings reveal several new facts; for example, we theoretically demonstrate that super-resolution from a single snapshot is indeed feasible in practice.